magicmarc/marks-reverie/src/content/posts/Act_II_The_Bookcase_Opens.md

 slug: "act-2-the-bookcase-opens"
 ---

-## Scene: Same flat, later that evening
+## Scene: The flat, later that evening

 Amber sprawled on the sofa with wine, Wai scrolling his phone, Mark dutifully stacking plates.
 Will in his room arranging books.